Installation manual Zivver OWA add-in

 You have now verified the installation was successful.

-Also send a unencrypted, regular email to verify the regular email flow works as intended.
+Also, send an unencrypted, regular email to verify that the regular email flow works as intended.

 Remove the Zivver OWA Add-in from Microsoft 365 admin center

-If you want to remove the Zivver add-in, follow these steps to uninstall it from the Exchange admin center.
+If you want to remove the Zivver add-in, follow these steps to uninstall it from the Microsoft 365 admin center:

 1. Log in to the Microsoft 365 admin center.